Jacques Derrida: 1973–1980

-Starting in 1972, Derrida produced on average more than one book per year.
+Starting in 1972, Derrida published more than one book per year on average.
 Derrida continued to produce important works, such as Glas (1974) and The Post Card: From Socrates to Freud and Beyond (1980).

-Derrida received increasing attention in the United States after 1972, where he was a regular visiting professor and lecturer at several major American universities.
+Derrida received increasing attention in the United States after 1972, when he was a regular visiting professor and lecturer at several major American universities.
 In the 1980s, during the American culture wars, conservatives started a dispute over Derrida's influence and legacy upon American intellectuals, and claimed that he influenced American literary critics and theorists more than academic philosophers.

 Of Spirit (1987)

 On 14 March 1987, Derrida presented at the CIPH conference entitled "Heidegger: Open Questions", a lecture which was published in October 1987 as Of Spirit: Heidegger and the Question.
-It follows the shifting role of Geist (spirit) through Heidegger's work, noting that, in 1927, "spirit" was one of the philosophical terms that Heidegger set his sights on dismantling.
+It follows the shifting role of Geist (spirit) through Heidegger's work, noting that in 1927 "spirit" was one of the philosophical terms he set out to dismantle.
 With his Nazi political engagement in 1933, however, Heidegger came out as a champion of the "German Spirit", and only withdrew from an exalting interpretation of the term in 1953.
 Derrida asks, "What of this meantime?"
 His book connects in a number of respects with his long engagement of Heidegger (such as "The Ends of Man" in Margins of Philosophy, his Paris seminar on philosophical nationality and nationalism in the mid-1980s, and the essays published in English as Geschlecht and Geschlecht II).
 He considers "four guiding threads" of Heideggerian philosophy that form "the knot of this Geflecht [braid]": "the question of the question", "the essence of technology", "the discourse of animality", and "epochality" or "the hidden teleology or the narrative order."

 Of Spirit contributes to the long debate on Heidegger's Nazism and appeared at the same time as the French publication of a book by a previously unknown Chilean writer, Victor Farías, who charged that Heidegger's philosophy amounted to a wholehearted endorsement of the Nazi Sturmabteilung (SA) faction.
-Derrida responded to Farías in an interview, "Heidegger, the Philosopher's Hell" and a subsequent article, "Comment donner raison?
+Derrida responded to Farías in an interview, "Heidegger, the Philosopher's Hell," and a subsequent article, "Comment donner raison?
 How to Concede, with Reasons?"
 He called Farías a weak reader of Heidegger's thought, adding that much of the evidence Farías and his supporters touted as new had long been known within the philosophical community.